burgersmoke/enron-formality/README.md

     /personal_vs_business_formality/

-        This script was used in conjunction with Mallet's output from running against the University of Sheffield Personal vs. Business dataset to derive the resul
+        This script was used in conjunction with Mallet's output from running against the University of Sheffield Personal vs. Business dataset to derive the results

+/enron_employee_positions/

+    Included here are positions and ranks from Diesner et al and some re-ranked positions that we performed in our work